Child Model Legislation:

 We created a petition to give child models the same legal protections as all child performers, and on June 9th, 2013, we were joined by Senators Jeffrey Klein and Diane Savino at a press conference at Lincoln Center to announce proposed legislation that would afford child models in New York those protections.
 A full length video of the press conference is available here.

-On June 12, 2013 the New York State Senate and Assembly unanimously voted to pass the proposed legislation.
-We are thrilled by the support this legislation has received and we look forward to the day it is signed into law.
+On June 12, 2013, the New York State Senate and Assembly unanimously voted to pass the proposed legislation.
+After Governor Cuomo’s signature, the law officially went into effect on in November 2013.